Palmyrene funerary reliefs: Description

-Some variation in gestures and attributes allude to the individual’s profession, wealth, or family roles.
+Some variation in gestures and attributes allude to the individual's profession, wealth, or family roles.
 Male figures with a scroll or leaf are common and convey very little about individual identity.
 However, rare depictions portray a sword or whip indicating a caravan trader.
 Priests are identified by their modius, a cylinder shaped cap, and are usually portrayed holding objects such as a jug or vessel.
-Double portrait busts are sometimes depicted with one figure’s arm around the shoulder of the other alluding to family ties and affection between figures.
+Double portrait busts are sometimes depicted with one figure's arm around the shoulder of the other alluding to family ties and affection between figures.
 Several known double portrait busts depict a female figure with long hair, an exposed breast, and an arm over the shoulder of a male figure.
 These busts are believed to convey a wife mourning her deceased husband.

 Another common theme was depicting favored objects and/or events that brought joy to the deceased during their lifetime.
 Such as a funerary relief depicting a merchant alongside his camel, which shows that he had a very close tie with the animal whom he probably frequently travelled with, that he chose to be depicted and remembered with this animal in death.
 Other examples of this are the funerary reliefs that depict certain family events favored by the deceased such as a meal or domestic settings portraying the family seated in their house reclining on a couch.

-Grouping
+Concordance

 While there was continuity in the overall model and structure of the funerary busts, stylistic changes occurred over time.
-The busts can be places into three groups based on Dr. Harald Ingholt’s 1928 chronological classifications: Group I (50-150 AD) Group II (150-200 AD), and Group III (200-273 AD).
+The busts can be places into three groups based on Dr. Harald Ingholt's 1928 chronological classifications: Group I (50-150 AD) Group II (150-200 AD), and Group III (200-273 AD).